rajputmukesh748/rajputmukesh748/README.md

 <br>
 <br>

-<p align="center">I am a passionate and experienced software developer with 5+ years of expertise in building engaging and robust applications.
+<p align="left">I am a passionate and experienced software developer with 5+ years of expertise in building engaging and robust applications.
 I possess a strong foundation in various programming languages and frameworks, including:</p>

 * **Android Development:** Kotlin, Java
 * **Cross-Platform Development:** Flutter, Dart